mavernon/VBA_EXCEL/README.md

  1. From the main entry form, select the X icon at the top-right corner of the entry form to close it.

- 2. Select the view tab on the main menu of the remaining workbook interface
+ 2. Select the view tab on the main menu (of the workbook interface that remains ...).

  3. Select the view Macro's icon (from the extended View menu).